 Attendance: Over three semesters, 329 appointment attendees benefited from this group.
 37 sessions provided, second section added.

 Purpose: An empowering, supportive group for Black female students.
 It allows for safe, confidential exploration of issues such as family, relationships, self-esteem, beauty, body image, and academic difficulties.
 94% of survey respondents agreed that the group "was very effective and helpful overall."
-Department hosting and collaborators: CAPS

-TRANS\ SUPPORT
+TRANS SUPPORT